carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 ![image "the output from two twarc searches"](../fig/hashtag_cats_2000.png){: .image-with-shadow}

 This command will search for any recent tweets that contain #catsofinstagram.
 Twarc tells me that I hit my limit of 2000 after checking back in after a few minutes.
+If we had not limited our search and allowed twarc to gather 6-days' worth of tweets, we would have used our entire download quota for the month.

 We can use the visual indicator to confirm the limit of our second search.
 We may also open the file and see if we have something less than 2,000 tweets or 6 days worth.
 For this hashtag, you will probably hit your limit.

 If you want to go back as far in time as the Twitter API allows (6 days typically), and NOT eat up too much of your monthly quota, you can simultaneously tighten up your search parameters and keep your `--limit` value low.

 (FIXME: wasn't this the challenge from episode 4 asking for 500/5000 cats?)

 ~~~